elastic/eui/wiki/eui-team-processes/upgrading-node.md

-# Upgrading Node in the EUI codebase
+# Upgrading Node in the EUI codebase!

 ## Why and when to upgrade Node